 The traditional cuisine in this region is based on pasta, among other things.
-The famous “penne all’arrabbiata” come exactly from here, as well as “pasta with broccoli”, “spaghetti alla carrettiera” as well as many others.
-Fava beans, and other legumes typical of this area, are common ingredients in the cuisine of Lazio.
-Examples of typical local legumes include the lentils of Onano, the cannellini beans of Atina, the Viterbo’s “quarantine” (local beans that ripen in approx..
-40 days) and the Frosinone peas.
+The famous “penne all’arrabbiata” come from Lazio, as does “pasta with broccoli”, “spaghetti alla carrettiera” together with many other popular dishs.
+Fava beans, and other legumes are typical of this area, and people use them as ingredients in many dishes.
+Examples of typical local legumes include the lentils of Onano, the cannellini beans of Atina, the Viterbo’s “quarantine” (local beans that ripen in approx. 40 days) and the Frosinone peas.

-This region, located right at the bottom of the country and facing the island of Sicily, has a very ancient cooking tradition, which has been influenced by Normans, Arabs, Greeks, French and Spanish people.
+This region is located right at the bottom of the country and faces Sicily.
+It has a very ancient cooking tradition, and it has blended with the Norman, Arab, Greek, French and Spanish cuisines.
 Pasta and vegetables are the two protagonists of the Calabrian cuisine.
-Aubergines, in particular, are prepared in many different ways: agrodolce, with mushroom, “alla Parmigiana”, etc..
-Homemade pasta is made in fifteen different ways, such as makarìa (cylindrical dumplings of Greek origin), laganelle, and schiaffettoni (large stuffed macaroni) to name a few.
-Grains are used for “pitte calabresi”, small cakes stuffed with almonds, walnuts, raisins, jam and cinnamon
+Aubergines, in particular, are served in many ways: melanzane in agrodolce, eggplant with mushroom, “melanzane alla Parmigiana”, etc. Fifteen different ways for making homemade pasta exist, such as makarìa (cylindrical dumplings of Greek origin), laganelle, and schiaffettoni (large stuffed macaroni) to name a few.
+Grains are the main ingredient of “pitte calabresi”, small cakes stuffed with almonds, walnuts, raisins, jam and cinnamon